The Rescuers: Home media

 The Rescuers was released on DVD on May 20, 2003, as a standard edition, which was discontinued in November 2011.

 On August 21, 2012, a 35th-anniversary edition of The Rescuers was released on Blu-ray alongside its sequel in a "2-Movie Collection".

+On June 14, 2022, The Rescuers and its sequel were re-released on Blu-ray in a "2-Movie Collection."

 Nudity scandal

-On January 8, 1999, three days after the film's second release on home video, The Walt Disney Company announced a recall of about 3.4 million copies of the videotapes because there was an objectionable image in one of the film's backgrounds.
+On January 8, 1999, three days after the film's second release on home video, The Walt Disney Company announced a recall of about 3.4 million copies of the videotapes because there was a blurry image of a topless woman in the background of a scene.

-The image in question is a blurry image of a topless woman with breasts and nipples showing.
 The image appears twice in non-consecutive frames during the scene in which Miss Bianca and Bernard are flying on Orville's back through New York City.
 The two images could not be seen in ordinary viewing because the film runs too fast—at 24 frames per second.

 On January 10, 1999, two days after the recall was announced, the London newspaper The Independent reported:A Disney spokeswoman said that the images in The Rescuers were placed in the film during post-production, but she declined to say what they were or who placed them...
 The company said the aim of the recall was to keep its promise to families that they can trust and rely on the Disney brand to provide the best in family entertainment.

-The Rescuers home video was reissued on March 23, 1999, with the inappropriate nudity edited and blocked out.
+The Rescuers home video was reissued on March 23, 1999, with the nudity edited and blocked out.

 Reception

-Box office

-The Rescuers was successful upon its original theatrical release earning worldwide gross rentals of $48 million at the box office.
-During its initial release in France, it out-grossed Star Wars (1977) receiving admissions of 7.2 million.
-The film also became the highest-grossing film in West Germany at the time with admissions of 9.7 million.
-By the end of its theatrical run, the distributor rentals amounted to $19 million in the United States and Canada while its international rentals totaled $41 million.

-The Rescuers was re-released in 1983 in which it grossed $21 million domestically.
-The film was again re-released in 1989 and grossed $21.2 million domestically.
-In its total lifetime domestic gross, the film has grossed $71.2 million, and its total lifetime worldwide gross is $169 million.